Customize service detection in Service Detection v2

 {service.name}

-The service ID is a unique identifier, such as SERVICE-649B4E44CBA804F4, that is the result of hashing the service name string and service splitting attributes, when applicable.
+The service ID is a unique identifier, such as SERVICE-649B4E44CBA804F4, that is the result of hashing the attribute values that are used as part of the name pattern, additional service detection attributes, and service splitting attributes, when applicable.

 Steps